TheNOOONShy/DS-CapStone-Project-Group9/Sentiment_Result/README.md

 ##lightgbm_importance.py
-run python lightgbm_importance.py
+(this is for XGBoost importance, bad naming of file) run python lightgbm_importance.py

 on lines 10-12 (seen below) can be adjusted to identify which group we are looking at